 Secondly, get your tomato planting area ready prior to planting.
 Plant the seedlings in a raised garden bed, large whisky barrel garden or 10-15 gallon grow bag.
 Use a nutrient-rich organic potting mix that allows water to drain out easily.
 Add a vertical stake and/or substantial trellis for the tomato plant’s vines.
 Beefsteak tomato plants also benefit from consistent water from a drip irrigation system.

 A final tip is to look for a modern hybrid beefsteak-type tomato plant instead of the standard heirloom Beefsteak Tomato.
 These hybrids are often more reliable in the garden and less susceptible to diseases and pests.
-Heirlooms like Beefmaster Tomato, Super Steak Tomato, and Big Beef Tomato are beefsteak-type options with most of the same characteristics of the classic Beefsteak cultivar.
+Heirlooms like Beefmaster Tomato, Super Steak Tomato, and Big Beef Tomato are beefsteak-type options with the same characteristics as the classic Beefsteak cultivar.

 How tall do beefsteak tomato plants get?